Alexander Technique teacher Rebecca Ferguson developed

 - Gravity Health research and work of former NASA Life Sciences Director Dr Joan Vernikos

-MAT incorporates elements of Power Poses research, and the famous mind/body postural wellness methods developed by Harvard Professor Amy Cuddy.
+MAT incorporates elements of Power Poses research and postural wellness methods developed by Harvard Professor Amy Cuddy.

 - Cuddy’s research indicates that when we use tensed muscles in Contracted postures and movements, within 2 minutes our levels of the stress hormone Cortisol are raised, and our Testosterone levels go down.